William Harvey (Bible Christian)

-William Harvey (1787 – 25 December 1870) was an English industrialist, cotton mill owner, deacon, and activist.
-He was an advocate for parliamentary reform, temperance, vegetarianism and against tobacco.
-Harvey helped found the Bible Christian Church and served as deacon from 1809 till his death.
-He helped establish the Vegetarian Society, the Manchester and Salford Temperance Union, and the United Kingdom Alliance, serving as President of each organisation.
-Additionally, he served as Vice President of the Anti-Tobacco Society.
-Harvey also assisted in founding Salford City Council and served as one of Salford's first aldermen from 1844 to 1870.
-He was elected Mayor of Salford in 1857 and 1858.
+William Harvey (1787 – 25 December 1870) was an English social reformer, industrialist, and Bible Christian deacon.
+He was active in parliamentary reform, the temperance movement, vegetarianism, and anti-tobacco campaigning.
+Harvey was associated with the Bible Christian Church from its early years and served as a deacon from 1809 until his death.
+He held offices in the Vegetarian Society, the Manchester and Salford Temperance Union, and the United Kingdom Alliance, and was vice-president of the British Anti-Tobacco Society.
+In local government, he was one of Salford's first aldermen, served on the council from 1844 to 1870, and was elected Mayor of Salford in 1857 and 1858.

 Biography

-Early life
+Early life and family

 William Harvey was born in Whittington, Derbyshire, in 1787, the son of a yeoman.
-Harvey had six siblings including Martha, who later married their cousin Joseph Brotherton and authored the first vegetarian cookbook.
+He had six siblings, including Martha, who later married their cousin Joseph Brotherton and wrote the early vegetarian cookbook Vegetable Cookery.
 His niece was Helen Brotherton.

-Harvey moved to Salford in 1804 to apprentice under Mr. Railton for cotton spinning, weaving, and printing, and resided with Brotherton.
+Harvey moved to Salford, Greater Manchester, in 1804 to apprentice under Mr Railton in cotton spinning, weaving, and printing, and lived with Brotherton.

 Bible Christian Church

-The Bible Christian Church in King Street, Salford, was central to Harvey's life.
-He helped found it and served as deacon from 1809 until his death in 1870.
-Harvey was a committed advocate of the church's principles, including abstaining from meat, alcohol, and tobacco.
+The Bible Christian Church in King Street, Salford, was the centre of Harvey's religious and reform activity.
+He was associated with the church from its foundation and served as deacon from 1809 until his death in 1870.
+The church taught abstinence from meat, alcoholic drink, and tobacco.

-Career in cotton industry
+Cotton business

-In 1810, Harvey partnered with his cousins, Joseph and William Brotherton, as cotton spinners.
-After Joseph's retirement and William's death in 1819, the company passed to Harvey, who then partnered with Charles Tysoe, a fellow Bible Christian Church member, forming Harvey, Tysoe and Co.
+In 1810, Harvey entered into partnership with his cousins Joseph and William Brotherton as cotton spinners.
+After Joseph's retirement and William's death in 1819, the firm passed to Harvey, who then partnered with Charles Tysoe, another member of the Bible Christian Church, under the name Harvey, Tysoe and Co.
 Their mill, Brotherton Mill, was located on Canal Street, Oldfield Road.
-The Christian principles they followed—welfare, no child labour under 13, and a 10-hour maximum workday—were praised in Angus Bethune Reach's Manchester and the Textile Districts in 1849.
+Angus Bethune Reach's Manchester and the Textile Districts in 1849 described the firm's treatment of workers, including welfare measures, the exclusion of child labour under 13, and a 10-hour maximum working day.
 Harvey's sons and grandsons later joined the business.